Admission Process – Step by Step

-You want to transfer credit from your previous university studies to a Bachelor program at Karlshochschule?
+Do you want to transfer credit from your previous university studies to a Bachelor program at Karlshochschule?
 We offer the option to start in a higher semester of our programs if you have already studied the same program at another university.
-Our examination office will reviewyour previous exams and educational credits to assess whether you meet the criteria to transfer to a higher semester.
+Our examination office will review your previous exams and educational credits to assess whether you meet the criteria to transfer to a higher semester.

 Are you interested?
-Send us your application for a laterla entrant through our online application from and include the following documents in addition to the general application documents:
+Send us your application for a lateral entry through our online application form and include the following documents in addition to the general application documents: